DrDijkstra/monstar-gallary/README.md

 ## Kingpfisher
 Kingfiser is used for image downloading and caching.
-For more info, plaease visit [Kingfiser](https://github.com/onevcat/Kingfisher).
+For more info, please visit [Kingfiser](https://github.com/onevcat/Kingfisher).

 ## UIKit
 UIKit is a framework supported by apple used here for buliding the UI/UX flow.
 For more info, please visit [UIKit](https://developer.apple.com/documentation/uikit).